jdrews/logstation/README.md

 # logstation #

+**Note:** This branch is a rewrite of logstation in Go and React.
+Lots of work to do here but stay tuned!

 Tails a set of log files and serves them up on a web server with syntax colors via regex.

 Binaries available in [releases](https://github.com/jdrews/logstation/releases).
 See [usage](https://github.com/jdrews/logstation#usage) below.